• Skip to primary navigation

 • A melt-in-your-mouth cream cheese filling

-ingredients for carrot cake cookies
+The ingredients fro carrot cake cookies.

 • Carrots – you won’t be able to use pre-cut carrots because they are too thick.
 Instead grate the carrots using the small holes in a box grater.